Do Simpler Machine Learning Models Exist and How Can We Find Them?

 Maxine Bédat, founder and Director of think and do tank, New Standard Institute and author of Unraveled: The Life and Death of a Garment, an FT Business Book of the Year, will share the hidden world behind our clothing, highlighting key problems within our long supply chains, research that needs to be undertaken, and systems solutions that management science can champion.

-Maxine Bédat is the founder and director of The New Standard Institute.
+Invited by the INFORMS Diversity, Equity, and Inclusion Committee, Maxine Bédat is the founder and director of The New Standard Institute.
 Prior to NSI, Maxine co-founded and was the CEO of the fashion company Zady.
 For its work in sustainability, Zady was named one of the world’s “Most Innovative Companies” in retail by Fast Company.
 Bédat has been recognized by Oprah in her Super Soul 100, for leaders elevating humanity, serves as an ambassador for Rainforest Alliance and is on the Council of NationSwell.
 She has spoken at some of the world’s leading conferences, including the WWD Apparel/Retail CEO Summit, and has been regularly featured as an expert by Bloomberg, Forbes, Business of Fashion, CNN and the Huffington Post.
 Bédat began her career in international law working at the Rwandan Criminal Tribunal and received a Juris Doctor from Columbia Law School.

 Global Health Security and Healthcare Supply Chains: Perspectives and Opportunities for Operations Research